 - 3. Fill in the VCM details: - a.
 Type a name for the VCM configuration. - b.
 Select Add Video Control Manager to add a new VCM to configuration. - c.
 Rename the VCM or leave the default label VCM 1. - d.
-Assign driver Video Controls to this VCM by clicking , so all the hosted Video Controls appear on the right-hand side:
+Assign driver Video Controls to this VCM by clicking hosted Video Controls appear on the right-hand side: